mShashank2308/hacktoberfest/README.md

 1. index.html - Contains the content of the main/home page.
 2. style.css -  Contains the styling given to the home page.
-3. about.html - Contains a little information about me.
-4. style2.css - Some styling for the about page.

 # What can you contribute?